 Teriparatide (Forteo) is a bio-engineered form of parathyroid hormone.
 This medicine:

-- Is given as an shot underneath the skin at home, often every day
+- Is given as an injection underneath the skin at home, often every day.

-For a time, estrogen and hormone replacement therapy (HRT) were frequently used to prevent osteoporosis.
-Estrogen is used less commonly for this purpose now, but may be a good option in younger women.
+- Is still a good option for many younger women (50 to 60 years old).
 If a woman is taking estrogen already, she and her doctor must discuss the risks and benefits of doing so.

 When to Call the Doctor

 Call your doctor for these symptoms or side effects: